History of Local 23

 The Local Health & Welfare Fund started in 1956 with a contribution rate of $.15 per hour.
 The plan has continued to grow and improve throughout the years.
 The plan now includes coverage for medical, vision, dental, orthodontics, prescription drugs, disability compensation, and Life Insurance.
 A Health Reimbursement Account (HRA) was established on June 1, 2005.
 The account allows participants to be reimbursed for a wide range of medical expenses.

-The Local 23 Journeyman and Apprentice Training Fund teaches valuable skills that provides certifications to our Journeymen and Apprentices that they take with them to jobsites in order to supply the Owners and Contractors the highly trained Tradespersons that they deserve and demand.
+The Local 23 Journeyman and Apprentice Training Fund teaches valuable skills that provide certifications to our Journeymen and Apprentices that they take with them to job sites in order to supply the Owners and Contractors the highly trained Tradespersons that they deserve and demand.

-Over the past 64 years, the following members have served as Business Representatives for Local Union 23: Harry Shaw, William Finnan, Phenie Petta Sr., Lyle Sellers, Rudy Ammon, Art Schiavo, Earl Baker, Bob Bruski, Raymond Knutson, Ted Hartman, Noel Easton, Darryll Russell, Bob Hastings Jr., Rick Beck, Domenic Alfano, Tim Huff, Bob Wooden, Ryan Tracey and Ryan Marshall.
+Since 1948, the following members have served as Business Representatives for Local Union 23: Harry Shaw, William Finnan, Phenie Petta Sr., Lyle Sellers, Rudy Ammon, Art Schiavo, Earl Baker, Bob Bruski, Raymond Knutson, Ted Hartman, Noel Easton, Darryll Russell, Bob Hastings Jr., Rick Beck, Domenic Alfano, Tim Huff, Bob Wooden, Ryan Tracey, and Ryan Marshall.